paulternate/cf-venafi-automation/docs/03-tlspc-create-application/README.md

 ## What you will learn

-In this section you will use CloudFormation (sometimes abbreviated to CFN) to deploy a Custom Resource representing a single Application in TLSPC.
+In this section you will use CloudFormation (sometimes abbreviated to CFN, or just CF) to deploy a Custom Resource representing a single Application in TLSPC.

 ## TLSPCApplication Templates and Functions